aliencaocao/ytdlp-gui/README.md

 This is (yet another) yt-dlp GUI built with pure Python and Tkinter.
 It is still in early development stage so only basic functions are developed and functional.

 ## Installation
-For Windows, download the executable files from the [releases page](https://github.com/aliencaocao/ytdlp-gui/releases/latest).
+For Windows and Linux, download the executable files from the [releases page](https://github.com/aliencaocao/ytdlp-gui/releases/latest).

-For macOS and Linux, you can clone this repository and run the `main.py` file with Python 3, or follow the build instructions below to build binary executables.
+For macOS, you can clone this repository and run the `main.py` file with Python 3, or follow the build instructions below to build binary executables.

 ## Features